-Initially, your doctor will likely recommend conservative measures, which may include:
+Initially, your doctor will likely recommend conservative measures, which might include:

 - Resting your joint.
-Avoid activities that put stress on your joint, such as jumping and running.
-You may need to use crutches for a time, especially if pain causes you to limp.
-Your doctor may also suggest wearing a brace to immobilize the knee for a few weeks.
+Avoid activities that stress your joint, such as jumping and running if your knee is affected.
+You might need to use crutches for a time, especially if pain causes you to limp.
+Your doctor might also suggest wearing a splint, cast or brace to immobilize the joint for a few weeks.

 - Physical therapy.
-Most often, this therapy includes stretching and range-of-motion exercises, and strengthening exercises for the muscles that support the involved joint.
-Physical therapy is commonly recommended after surgery too.
+Most often, this therapy includes stretching and range-of-motion exercises and strengthening exercises for the muscles that support the involved joint.
+Physical therapy is commonly recommended after surgery, as well.

 If you have a loose fragment in your joint or if conservative treatments don't help after four to six months, you might need surgery.
 The type of surgery will depend on the size and stage of the injury and how mature your bones are.

 - Osteochondritis dissecans.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00610.
 Accessed June 23, 2015.